Are you getting fed up with the shortages at the grocery store?

-Then you’re in the right place.
+If you’ve been questioning the quality of grocery store chicken and want to increase your self-sufficiency, you’re in the right place!
 Raising your own meat chickens is one of the best ways to solve all of these concerns!

-If you already have a garden and raise chickens for eggs that is an excellent start, however, once you’re able to put meat on the table, you’ll be unstoppable.
+Growing garden produce and raising chickens for eggs is an excellent start, however, once you can put meat on the table, you’ll be unstoppable.

-This comprehensive article will answer all of your burning questions about raising broiler chickens, specifically red rangers.
-When we started raising them in 2016, there was minimal information out there on why and how to raise them.
-We’ve learned a lot since then and I’ll fill you in on everything I wish we would have known when we started!
+This comprehensive article will answer all of your questions about raising broiler chickens, specifically red rangers.
+We’ve been raising them since 2016 and have learned A LOT along the way.
+I’ll fill you in on everything I wish we had known when we started!

 Do you live in the city?
 Don’t worry!
 I have ideas for you, too!

-6 Reasons Why You Should Raise Red Ranger Chickens
+6 Reasons Why You Should Raise Ranger Chickens

 #1 Self-sufficiency and control over the product

 Self-sufficiency is king on the priority list!
 If you have a garden or a handful of chickens for eggs, that is amazing!
-However, once you are able to put meat on the table… then you’re really on your way to self-sufficiency.
+However, once you can put meat on the table… then you’re really on your way to self-sufficiency.

 Lastly, if you raise your own meat chickens, you have full control over how they were raised, what they ate, and how they were processed.
 The more I read about the commercial broiler industry, the more disgusted I get…